 Keep scrolling for our curated list of the most romantic, wintery destinations sure to keep things hot, even as the snow falls.

 From the size of the flakes to the outsized array of adventurous and laid-back activities available, Montana is a winter-lover’s playground.
-At the user-luxe The Resort at Paws Up, there’s snow tubing, dog-sledding, sleigh rides, snowboarding and even something called skijoring (a Norwegian term), which is essentially skiing while being pulled by a horse.
-The Ranch at Rock Creek, where lovers thaw out after long days of horseback riding, snowmobiling and even practicing snowga (yoga in the snow) by sipping bubbly in private hot soaking tubs by the creek or having a cocktail in the bar, is another dreamy—and safe—bet.
+At the über-luxe The Resort at Paws Up, there’s snow tubing, dogsledding, sleigh rides, snowboarding, and even something called skijoring (a Norwegian term), which is essentially skiing while being pulled by a horse.
+The Ranch at Rock Creek, where lovers thaw out after long days of horseback riding, snowmobiling, and even practicing snowga (yoga in the snow), by sipping bubbly in private hot soaking tubs by the creek or having a cocktail in the bar, is another dreamy—and safe—bet.

 What more fantastical setting than a palace to experience blanketed in snow?
-In Gstaad, the circa 1913 fairytale-like Gstaad Palace gives its guests a sense of romance with a sense of austerity, fine dining and spa options alongside thrilling nearby skiing.
+In Gstaad, the circa 1913 fairy tale-like Gstaad Palace gives its guests a sense of romance along with an air of austerity, fine dining, and spa options alongside thrilling nearby skiing.
 In Zurich, the Dolder Grand’s trio of outdoor hot tubs—overlooking serene fields of snow and the lake—are the best way to experience hot and cold together.
-Also try ice skating, hand-in-hand, as the perfect precursor to dinner in their glam Michelin-starred restaurant.
+Also try ice skating, hand in hand, as the perfect precursor to dinner in their glam Michelin-starred restaurant.

 Queenstown, New Zealand